mateo4martinez/Flixster/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* [ ] I can try making the adapter faster by it not needing to refresh itself every time.

 ## Video Walkthrough